 Option 3: No large loss deductible waiver

-All companies offered her an open perils (all risk) policy for the same price, but it became obvious that in a claim Amanda would get more money — thousands of dollars more if she took the policy with the lowest waiver of deductible.
+All companies offered an open perils (all risk) policy for the same price, but it became obvious that in a claim Amanda would get more money—thousands of dollars more if they took the policy with the lowest waiver of deductible.

 Always ask whether there is a large loss waiver of deductible clause in the policy because this information can make a major difference in a claim payout.

-In this example, Amanda's decision to go with option 1 would get her $5,000 more in a large claim because as soon as damage in a claim exceeds $5,000 the deductible would be waived.
+In this example, Amanda's decision to go with option 1 would get them $5,000 more in a large claim because as soon as damage in a claim exceeds $5,000 the deductible would be waived.
 In option 2, if there was a large claim, the deductible would only be waived after $10,000 of loss.

-Since Amanda had no intention or need to make small claims, she also decided to increase her savings on her policy by 20 percent by choosing a $1,000 deductible; saving a lot more money for the increased deductible on her annual insurance costs, and resting easy knowing she would not even have to pay the deductible if the claim was more than $5,000.
-Based on what she learned about the deductible waiver, the decision was easy.
+Since Amanda had no intention or need to make small claims, they also decided to increase the savings on the policy by 20% by choosing a $1,000 deductible—saving a lot more money for the increased deductible on her annual insurance costs, and resting easy knowing they would not even have to pay the deductible if the claim was more than $5,000.
+Based on what they learned about the deductible waiver, the decision was easy.

 Example of a Waiver of Deductible in a Large Claim

-John has a major water damage claim due to water getting into his house following a storm.
-He has a $1,500 insurance deductible, but because the cost of the damage is over $25,000 and his policy has a large loss waiver of deductible for losses over $25,000, he does not need to pay the deductible in his claim.
-He was glad he saved money by taking a higher deductible, and also that his insurance policy has a low waiver of deductible limit.
-Overall, the combination of these two things saved John a lot of money on his insurance.
+John has a major water damage claim due to water getting into their house following a storm.
+They have a $1,500 insurance deductible, but because the cost of the damage is over $25,000 and the policy has a large loss waiver of deductible for losses over $25,000, they do not need to pay the deductible in the claim.
+They were glad to have saved money by taking a higher deductible, and also that the insurance policy has a low waiver of deductible limit.
+Overall, the combination of these two things saved John a lot of money on insurance.